nvimdev/template.nvim/README.md

 -- when you select a template file it will insert this tempalte into current buffer Telecope find_template type=insert

+-- in both cases you can disable filtering templates by file type by passing `filter_ft=false` Telecope find_template type=insert filter_ft=false
 ```

 Then you can use `Telescope find_template` to check all templates